opendatateam/udata/docs/harvesting.md

 # Harvesting

-Harvesting is the process of fetching of automatically remote metadata (ie. from other data portals or not) and store them into udata for being able to search them.
+Harvesting is the process of automatically fetching remote metadata (ie. from other data portals or not) and storing them into udata to be able to search and find them.

 ## Vocabulary